Smart breeding is an innovative approach in

 Genetic Diversity: Over-reliance on a narrow genetic base can reduce overall diversity, making populations more vulnerable to unforeseen threats.

-Ethical Concerns: The manipulation of genetic materials raises ethical questions about the extent of human intervention in natural selection.
+Ethical Concerns: The manipulation of genetic materials raises ethical questions about the extent of human intervention in

 Economic Disparities: Access to advanced breeding technologies may be limited to wealthier countries or corporations, potentially exacerbating global inequalities.